Free ASE Certification A1-A8 Practice Test (2026)

 Test Provider

-The National Institute for Automotive Service Excellence (ASE), established in 1972, is a non-profit organization that aims to improve the quality of vehicle repair and service.
-It does this by testing and certifying automotive professionals, with nearly 400,000 certified professionals to date.
-The ASE program has industry-wide acceptance and recognition and is national in scope.
+The National Institute for Automotive Service Excellence (ASE), founded in 1972, is a non-profit organization focused on improving the quality of vehicle repair and service.
+ASE does this by developing industry-supported standards and certifying automotive professionals through testing.
+ASE credentials are widely recognized across the automotive service industry in the United States.

 Information Sources

-Disclaimer – All the information and prep materials on iPREP are genuine and were created for tutoring purposes. iPREP is not affiliated with the National Institute for Automotive Service Excellence (ASE), which is the owner of the ASE Certification Test, or with any of the companies mentioned above.
+Disclaimer – All information and preparation materials on iPREP are created for tutoring purposes. iPREP is not affiliated with the National Institute for Automotive Service Excellence (ASE), the owner of the ASE Certification Test, nor with Prometric or any other organizations mentioned on this page.

 Free ASE practice test: Get to know what the ASE Certification Test will be like by practicing with these sample questions: